rycus86/githooks/githooks/Readme.md

 ### Parallel Execution

 All hooks to execute, except the old replaced hook, are already collected and afterwards executed.
-As we use a threadpool, one can now support executing hooks in parallel.
+As we use a threadpool, one can now support executing hooks in parallel. **[done]**

 One might have several successive parallel batches for each type:

 - local repository hooks in `<repoPath>/.githooks/<hookName>/...`